Best May Dividend Paying Stocks

 To receive a stock’s May dividend, the timing of your investment purchase must be BEFORE the ex-dividend date.

-So be sure to check the company’s investor relations website for the exact date.
-But I just wanted to give you a warning.
+So check the company’s investor relations website for the exact date.
+I just wanted to give you a warning.

 In most cases, be prepared to make your investment(s) no later than the first half of April.
 That is if you want to make money from dividends in May.